-The Company's 5 special prospecting licenses (SPL's) in Fiji have been granted by the Fijian government.
-During the year ended June 30, 2013, the Company submitted its Mining License application over the Tuvatu Gold Project.
+The Company's 5 special prospecting licenses in Fiji have been granted by the Fijian government.
+During the year ended June 30, 2015, the Company received notice its application for a Special Mining License for the Tuvatu Gold Project had been approved.
 The Company has complied with all requests from the MRD and associated governmental organizations.
 The Company works with its Fijian stakeholders on an on-going basis to ensure the successful grant of all required permits.
 Changes in government personnel can cause procedural delays and additional requests.
-Each of the Company's 5 SPL's were granted for an additional period of three years until 3rd September (SPL 1283, 1296), 1st October (SPL 1468), 7th November (SPL 1467) and2nd December (SPL 1465) 2016.
-The Company has also applied for a Special Mining Lease over the proposed mining area at Tuvatu, but this license is yet to be granted.